 In collaboration with the NYC Welcome Back Center at LaGuardia Community College, this program provides a National Council Licence Examination (NCLEX-RN exam) preparation course for internationally trained nurses.
 The course focuses on both the English-language skills and nursing skills needed to pass the NCLEX-RN exam and become a registered nurse in New York State.
 This initiative is funded by SBS and NYACH.

-For more information please contact Anna Leise at email@example.com.
+For more information contact Neesha Rose at email@example.com.

 Giana Saloman was born in Haiti.
 When she was 19, her older sister, a nurse, convinced her to go to school to pursue nursing.
 She worked as a Registered Nurse in Haiti for 7 years until 2010, when the earthquake caused her family to move to the United States to find safety, stability and opportunity for her then 3-year-old daughter.
 After years of unemployment and underemployment in the United States, Giana joined the National Council Licensure Examination (NCLEX-RN) for Foreign Trained Nurses program at the LaGuardia Community College Welcome Back Center and funded by the NYC Department of Small Business Services.
 This program integrates English as a second language instruction with NCLEX-RN exam preparation using the Integrated Basic Education Skills Training (I-BEST) model.
 Giana graduated from the program, passed her license exam, and now works as a School Nurse at a private school in Brooklyn.